 Through the early part of my career, I (Mark Bittman) mostly wrote about cooking and its pleasures.
 As I learned more, my focus evolved to include the impact that food has on humans and our relationship to the earth and one another: agriculture, processing, the environment, public health, labor, politics, racism, inequality, justice, and more.
-This evolved while I was at the Times—where I worked for 30 years—and has continued since I left, including the past two years I’ve spent running Heated on Medium.
+This evolved while I was at the New York Times — where I worked for 30 years — and has continued since I left, including the two years I spent running Heated on Medium.

 I’m now channeling all of my energy into The Bittman Project as part of a team that shares a common set of values: specifically, that food should be fair to people and animals, affordable for everyone, nutritious, and produced in a way that respects nature and the environment.
 Food should also taste good; more often than not, that requires shopping, preparing, and cooking.